rayo329/AnimeSR/README.md

 # AnimeSR
 New anime recommendations based on your Myanimelist.

-Trying recommendations services + beautifulSoup
+Trying recommendations services + beautifulSoup + django